helium/HIP/hip-xxxx-Securing-IOT-Governance-Through-Staking-rewards.md

 - All current and future veIOT holders as well as IOT holders.

 ## Detailed Explanation

 1. **Current veIOT unlock:**
-   - Upon implementation, all IOT currently locked in veIOT at the time of implementation will be able to unlock their tokens without any cool down period for the first 7 epochs after implementation.
-Any legacy veIOT will instantly reduce to a 1x on the implementation date and be treated like all other veIOT, aside from the 7 epoch amnesty period described above.
+   - Upon implementation, all IOT currently locked in veIOT at the time of implementation will be able to unlock their tokens and wait 14 epochs for the cool down period.

 2. **Emissions Apportionment:**
    - Allocate 4% of total IOT emissions to veIOT stakers, creating a direct and proportional reward system for participants.